The 10 Best Books for Music Producers

 7. All You Need to Know About the Music Business: Ninth Edition

 Everything from recording, studios, lawyers, and copyrights is thoroughly explained in this book.
-Whether you're just a beginner or a hardened pro, there's something for everyone in this book and different ways on how to expand and better your business.
+Whether you're just a beginner or a hardened pro, there's something for everyone in this book and different ways how to expand and better your business.

 8. The Song Machine: Inside the Hit Factory

 The approaches outlined in this book are not for everyone, but you can still learn a lot of different ways that the music industry works and pick up some useful advice whether you're a beginner or already a professional.

 9. Mastering Audio, Third Edition: The Art and the Science

 Mastering Audio: The Art and the Science is an outstanding book that covers an in-depth look into the studio process.
 Covering things like mixing processes and mastering as well, the technical experience and advice that it holds can help beginners, as well as professionals, bring their game up.

 The book goes over daily dilemmas and problems that every music producer faces almost always.
 To become the master of audio, you have to learn how to master audio, and all that goes with this process.
 From mixing, rearranging, adding, to becoming a full-fledged audio master.

 The process of putting all of the song's components together and molding them into a finished recording is still to this day considered a skill that not everyone can do right.
 This handbook dissects this topic into careful steps and serves as a guide to propel your mixing game to a whole new level.